google/WebFundamentals/src/content/en/ilt/pwa/lab-integrating-analytics.md

 #### Explanation

-Here we import and initialize the __offline-google-analytics-import.js __library.
+Here we import and initialize the __offline-google-analytics-import.js__ library.
 You can check out the  [documentation](/web/updates/2016/07/offline-google-analytics?hl=en) for details, but this library adds a fetch event handler to the service worker that only listens for requests made to the Google Analytics domain.
 The handler attempts to send Google Analytics data just like we have done so far, by network requests.
 If the network request fails, the request is stored in IndexedDB.
 The requests are then sent later when connectivity is re-established.

 This strategy won't work for hits sent from our service worker because the service worker doesn't listen to fetch events from itself (that could cause some serious problems!).
 This isn't so important in this case because all the hits that we would want to send from the service worker are tied to online events (like push notifications) anyways.

-<strong>Note:</strong> These events don't use <strong>analytics_debug.js</strong>, so the debug console logs don't appear.
+Note: These events don't use <strong>analytics_debug.js</strong>, so the debug console logs don't appear.

-<strong>Note:</strong> Some users have reported a bug in Chrome that recreates deleted databases on reload.
+Note: Some users have reported a bug in Chrome that recreates deleted databases on reload.